athindran/CBFDDP_Soft_v2/README.md

 Provided are:

-* four options for line search - baseline, armijo, trust_region_constant_margin, trust_region_tune_margin.
-We did not need anything more than the baseline method as we initialize the solver with the solutions from the previous time at each time.
+* four options for line search - `baseline`, `armijo`, `trust_region_constant_margin`, `trust_region_tune_margin`.
+We did not need anything more than the baseline method, as we initialized the solver with the solutions from the previous time.

 * Naive task or ILQR task policy

 * `analytic` stopping path or `rollout` stopping path based on reach-avoid

 The test configs in `./test_configs/` provide the config options needed for tuning the filters.
-Tuning needs to done as explained in the supporting document for obtaining desired results.
-The environment provides the option to provide `Circle`, `Box` and `Ellipse`.
+Tuning needs to be performed as explained in the supporting document to achieve the desired results.
+The environment offers the option to provide `Circle`, `Box` and `Ellipse` obstacles.

-The choice of safety filter is hard-coded in `evaluate_soft_ddpcbf.py` with the options [`SoftCBF`, `CBF`, `LR`, `SoftLR`].
-More instructions on how to setup each safety filter will be provided.
-The safety filter option may be provided as a command line argument later.
+The choice of safety filter is hard-coded in `evaluate_soft_ddpcbf.py` with the options [`SoftCBF`, `CBF`, `LR`, `SoftLR`]—more instructions on how to setup each safety filter will be provided.
+The safety filter option may be provided as a command-line argument in a future release.

 ### 2D Planar vertical takeoff and landing